What is the current ratio of a stock? What measuring short-term obligations means and why liquidity metrics matter to

 Buying a stock shouldn't come from a random guess at whether a company can make money or sell more widgets or sugar water.
 Owning a stock is owning a piece of a business.
 Unless you're gambling with penny stocks, the financial health of the business behind the stock you own is vital to your investing.

 The current ratio is a liquidity ratio representing how well a company can pay off short-term debts with its assets.
 This ratio is the relationship between the liabilities a business owes and the assets it can use to meet those liabilities.
-In other words, it measures the relationship between the company's debt and its assets.

 To calculate a business's current ratio, divide its current assets by its current liabilities.
 If Canadian National Lemonade Company has two million dollars worth of assets (cash, lemons and sugar in inventory, and accounts receivable) and one million dollars worth of liabilities (a temporary loan from your Uncle Mike and a bill from a Florida orchard for the lemons), the ratio of assets to liabilities is two to one: two million dollars divided by one million dollars.
 This gives a current ratio of 2.
 Remember that number.

 What Does the Current Ratio Measure?

 The current ratio measures your ability to pay off your short term debts.
 If something awful happened and you had to sell off your assets to pay off every loan you had due within a year right now, would you have anything left over?
 A healthy company should.

 For example, if all of the current liabilities came due right now—if everyone who's given your business a short term loan demanded a payout—could your business survive?
 (This may sound like a worst-case scenario, but it happens.)
 The higher the current ratio, the better shape the business is in to weather these storms.
 With a current ratio of 1, you have just enough assets to meet your liabilities.
 You've broken even.
 You won't have any spare cash left over, but you won't end up in awful debt.
 Anything less than 1 means potential trouble.